 Many students find that they will need outside funding to help pay for their college education.
-Student loans are one source of money for school, but you also should consider other options.
-Here are five important steps to take before you commit to a student loan:
+Student loans are one source of money to help cover college costs.
+Here are four important steps to take before you commit to a student loan:

 1. Research and Apply for Scholarships

 Whether you're an artist, an athlete or a mathlete, there may be a scholarship that's tailor-made to your skills and interests.
-Check online at Discover Student Loans Free Scholarship Search and other sites to find scholarships that are right for you.
+Check the Free Scholarship Search tool from Discover® Student Loans to find scholarships that meet your unique needs.
+No registration required.

-The Free Application for Federal Student Aid (FAFSA) is used by the U.S. Department of Education to determine if you are eligible for grants, federal education loans or work-study programs to help pay for school.
-While loans need to be repaid, other forms of financial aid do not.
+The Free Application for Federal Student Aid (FAFSA) is used by the US Department of Education to determine if you are eligible for grants, federal student loans or work-study programs to help pay for school.

 3. Understand your Budget Needs

 Before you decide whether you'll need to take out a student loan, you need to understand how much your college expenses are going to be.
-Use your school's Net Price Calculator or an online tool like the Discover Student Loan Calculator to get a better idea of costs, and research your desired career field to get an idea of the possible starting salaries.
-Having this information will help you approximate how long it might take to pay back your student loans.
+Ask your school if they have any resources to help you budget or use an online tool like our Loan Amount Calculator to estimate how much you may need to borrow.

 4. Evaluate and Compare Student Loan Terms

-If you still need a student loan, do your research and compare loan terms, features, interest rates and repayment options.
+If you still need a student loan, do your research and compare loan terms, including interest rates, repayment options and borrower benefits.